-- 1. The Out-of-Network Provider can charge you the difference between their bill and the Plan's Maximum Allowed Amount plus any Deductible and Coinsurance; - 2.
-You may have higher cost sharing amounts (i.e., Deductibles and Coinsurance); - 3.
-You will have to pay for services that are not Medically Necessary; - 4.
-You will have to pay for non-Covered Services; - 5.
-You may have to file claims; and - 6.
+- The Out-of-Network Provider can charge you the difference between their bill and the Plan's Maximum Allowed Amount (this is "Balance Billing"), plus any Deductible, Coinsurance or Copayments.
+Thus, you may have higher cost sharing amounts (i.e., Deductibles, Coinsurance, and Copayments).
+A determination that Covered Services are Medically Necessary, or even precertification, do not prevent an Out-of-Network Provider from Balance Billing. - 2.
+You will have to pay for services that are not MedicallyNecessary. - 3.
+You will have to pay for non-Covered Services. - 4.
+You may have to file claims. - 5.
 You must make sure any necessary Pre-certification is done.
 (Please see "Getting Approval for Benefits" for more details.)